Guru Ghasidas Birth Anniversary Special (18 December 1756 – 1836)

 It was during this phase of history when the Chamars needed transformation, they responded to the call of Ghasidas positively.
 Ghasidas challenged both the caste system and the colonial authority.
 He was time and again threatened and survived several attacks prompted by the upper castes.
 The fast-progressing organizational and institutional life of Chamars in the form of Satnami was not acceptable to the dominant castes.
 Ghasidas died at the age of 80.
 At the time of his death the Satnampanth had approximately 250,000 members and the teachings of Ghasidas continued to inspire them (Russell and Hiralal 1916: 47).

-There was no connection between the Satnampanth started by Ghasidas in Chhattisgarh and any of the earlier Satnam formations.
-Briggs (1920: 27) terms this formation as a new emergence.
-He writes that Satnamis trace their origin to Kabir or to his teachings and influence (ibid: 205).
+Briggs (1920: 27) terms the Satnampanth started by Ghasidas as a new emergence, differentiating it from the earlier Satnam formations that trace their origin to Kabir or to his teachings and influence (ibid: 205).
 The Satnampanth movement in Chhattisgarh is of considerable importance as a socio-cultural revolt of the Dalits.
 As a struggle for socio-economic mobility, it has succeeded largely, despite all the attempts to nullify it.

 Yet, despite leaving behind leatherwork, Satnamis continued to be treated as Untouchables.
 While the anti-caste Satnampanth became stronger, the upper castes oversaw the consolidation of brahmanical caste order.
 There are still a lot of historical aspects to be explored particularly in the context of the creation of a sect like Satnampanth.
 In the later phase, the Satnam movement underwent various phases of ups and downs.

 Challenges before the Satnam movement today